Sal DiDomenico

-Sal N. DiDomenico is an American state legislator who has served in the Massachusetts Senate since May 2010 and as Assistant Majority Leader since 2018.
-He is a Democrat representing the Middlesex and Suffolk district, which includes his hometown of Everett as well as Chelsea, Charlestown, and parts of Cambridge.
-In 2010, he won a special election to succeed the retiring Anthony D. Galluccio.
-Before that, he spent three years as Gallucio's chief of staff.
-From 2004 to 2010 he was a member of the Everett City Council.
+Sal N. DiDomenico is an American politician serving in the Massachusetts Senate since May 2010 and as Assistant Majority Leader since 2018.
+He is a member of the Democratic Party, representing the Middlesex and Suffolk district, which includes Everett, Chelsea, Charlestown, and parts of Cambridge.

+DiDomenico was first elected in a 2010 special election after incumbent Anthony D. Galluccio resigned.
+Previously, he spent three years as Gallucio's chief of staff, and was a member of the Everett City Council from 2004 to 2010.

 Early life and education

 DiDomenico was born on June 20, 1971, in Cambridge, Massachusetts.
 He attended Cambridge Rindge and Latin School before continuing his education at Boston College, where he earned a bachelor's degree in Business Administration in 1997.

 Political career

 Everett City Council

-Before DiDomenico was elected to the Everett City Council, he worked for twelve years in the hospitality industry, having worked at Sonesta International Hotels and Marriot International.
+DiDomenico worked for twelve years in the hospitality industry, having worked at Sonesta International Hotels and Marriot International, before his political career.
 DiDomenico was first elected to the Everett City Council in 2004.
-He was ultimately elected to serve four terms in the council, and was briefly President of the Everett City Council.
-After Anthony Galluccio abruptly resigned in 2010, DiDomenico quit the office to run for Massachusetts State Senate.
+He served four terms in the council, and was briefly its president.
+After State Senator Anthony Galluccio resigned in 2010, DiDomenico resigned from his position to run for Massachusetts State Senate.